Terms & Policies

 What information do we collect from you?

-As part of SYNQ Media, the personal data we collect is your name, email, company information, IP address and browser.
-On our website we collect browser and IP address.
-As part of our website chat, we collect name, email, browser and IP address.
+As part of SYNQ, the personal data we collect is your name, email, company information, IP address and browser.
+On our website we collect browser information and IP address.
+As part of our website chat, we collect name, email, browser information and IP address.

 Why do we collect this information?

-The personal data we use on SYNQ Media is related to sending personalized email communications such as resetting a password and other system related messages or actions.
-We also use the data to improve the experience of the platform.
+The personal data we use on SYNQ is related to SYNQ’s procedures for sending personalized email communications such as resetting a password and other system related messages or actions.
+We also use the data to improve the experience of the service.
 As part of our website we collect the data to better understand information about our potential and current clients.
-In our support chat we collect name, email, IP address and browser to be able to know where potential clients are coming from and to follow up on questions about our services.
+In our support chat we collect name, email, IP address and browser information to be able to know where potential clients are located and to follow up on questions about our services.

 Are there cases where we may use your information to contact you?

 Yes, as part of SYNQ we use your contact information to contact you about system changes or any information pertaining to changes in your SYNQ account.
 We will also use your email to contact you back if you had a support question either via email or chat.